-To prepare, get your oven preheated and line a cookie sheet/baking tray with some parchment paper and set aside.
+To prepare, get your oven preheated and line a cookie sheet/baking tray with some parchment paper, and set it aside.
 To prepare the flax egg, simply add one tablespoon of ground flaxseeds to a small bowl with 2.5 tbsp of water.
-Stir and allow it soak for 5 minutes.
+Stir and allow it to soak for 5 minutes.

-First cream together the hazelnut butter and coconut sugar to a large bowl beat together using an electric whisk (or regular whisk if you don’t have one).
-Add in the remaining ingredients (cacao powder, vanilla extract, baking soda and flax egg) and beat again for 30 seconds or so until the ingredients have combined.
+First, cream together the hazelnut butter and coconut sugar in a large bowl and beat together using an electric whisk (or regular whisk if you don't have one).
+Add in the remaining ingredients (cacao powder, vanilla extract, baking soda, and flax egg) and beat again for 30 seconds or so until the ingredients have combined.

 Bake and cool

-Allow the cookies sit on the baking tray to cool for about 5 minutes.
-Next carefully slide the sheet of parchment paper with the cookies off of the tray and on to a cooling rack.
+Allow the cookies to sit on the baking tray to cool for about 5 minutes.
+Next, carefully slide the sheet of parchment paper with the cookies off of the tray and onto a cooling rack.
 Once they have cooled for another 15-20 minutes until room temperature.

 More vegan cookie recipes